RebeccaSkittles/Universal-Server/README.md

 - [VB.NET](https://www.visualstudio.com/)
 - [Python](https://www.python.org/)
+- [Javascript](https://www.javascript.com/) - This Has Not Been Tested Yet.

 If you have successfully used Universal Server in another programming language, we would love to hear from you!
 Please [submit an issue](https://github.com/your/repository/issues) and let us know about your experience.